Addresses in South Korea: Older land-lot number addressing system

-Below is a fictitious example of an address in Seoul.
+Below is a fictitious example of a land-lot style address in Seoul.
 Note that the neighborhood, Seocho 2-dong, includes a number and was probably split from Seocho-dong.
 Also, the words "번지" and "호" are omitted, and only their numbers are written, separated by a hyphen.
 There is no line convention for addresses written in Korean, and the entire address may be written in one line on the envelope.

 Other administrative divisions found in South Korean addresses are provinces, metropolitan cities, cities, counties, towns, townships, and villages.
 A Korean address written using the East Asian system uses between two and four of the aforementioned administrative divisions, in addition to the city block and building numbers, to describe the building's location (the example above uses three: special city, ward, and neighborhood).

 When written in the Latin alphabet, the order is reversed so that the recipient is first and the city is last.
 Note that "gu" and "dong" are written in lower-case and connected with a hyphen, and that they are not translated into English.
 Also, SOUTH KOREA is added afterwards (always in English) for international mail.
 The recipient's family name may be capitalized to avoid ambiguity.
 It should also be noted that there is no official convention for South Korean addresses written in the Latin alphabet, and addresses are written in many ways.
 Mail carriers, however, are trained to interpret various formats, and should have little trouble delivering mail, especially if the postal code is included.